lpattersonn/tinyapp/README.md

 ## User Database

-- Update `express_server.js` to display the correct status messages if the user is trying to register using an existing email, or if trying to register with bad credentials (empty password feild).
+- Update `express_server.js` to display the correct status messages if the user is trying to register using an existing email, or if trying to register with bad credentials (empty password field).
-- Set permission according to intended redirect after sucessful login or register.
+- Set permission according to intended redirect after successful login or register.

 ## Passwords

-- Encryprt user passwords using bcryptjs for an inproved user password protection.
+- Encrypt user passwords using bcryptjs for an improved user password protection.

 ## Cookies